Longitudinal Outcomes Truncated by Death: Causal Estimands and Bayesian Estimators: Causal Estimands

 \subsubsection{Pairwise Comparison}

-A natural approach, given that the metric is not finite over the entire population, is to base the estimand solely on the ordering of the composite outcome.
-The most direct choice is then a Pairwise Comparison (PC) estimand, defined as the probability that a randomly selected individual has a better composite outcome under treatment, namely:
+An alternative is to consider an estimand that remains well defined and finite in all circumstances.
+Such an estimand can be based solely on the ordering of the composite potential outcomes.
+Because the composite outcome represents an overall measure of health, a natural choice of estimand is the probability that the composite potential outcome under active treatment is better than the one under control treatment.
+Such estimand is the pairwise comparison (PC) estimand:

-PC estimand is often associated, and estimated thanks to another causal estimand, the Wilcoxon--Mann--Whitney (WMW) estimand:
+Yet other estimands have been used, such as the Wilcoxon-Mann-Whitney (WMW) estimand.
+It can be defined as the probability that for a pair of randomly selected individuals (one under active treatment and one under control treatment), the composite outcome under active treatment is higher than the one under control treatment:

-However, as noted by Fay et al.~\cite{fay_causal_2018}, this estimand differs from the PC estimand, and its causal interpretation is more involved, which may lead to misleading conclusions \cite{handComparingTwoTreatments1992}.
-Ensuring agreement between these estimands requires strong assumptions, such as a constant treatment effect \cite{fay_causal_2018}.
-Despite this limitation, it has been applied in ALS through the PROOF estimand \cite{van_eijk_composite_2022}.
-More generally, several estimands have been proposed to circumvent the need for a well-defined metric.
-However, they rely on statistical quantities that are not fully well defined, including the win ratio \cite{pocock_win_2012}, the net benefit \cite{dong_win_2023}, and the CAFS \cite{berry_combined_2013}. \\ Given its clear statistical definition and straightforward causal interpretation, we argue that the pairwise comparison estimand provides the most appropriate choice when constructing an estimand based solely on the ordering of a composite outcome.
+where $\mathrm{Card}(\cdot)$ denotes the cardinality of a set.
+Fay et al.~\cite{fay_causal_2018} have shown that this quantity is a causal estimand and that it can be interpreted as "the expected change in quantile going from control to treatment".
+They show that the WMW estimand differs from the PC estimand and thus may lead to opposite conclusions.
+A phenomenon known as Hand's paradox \cite{handComparingTwoTreatments1992}.
+Ensuring agreement between these estimands requires strong assumptions, such as a constant additive treatment effect \cite{fay_causal_2018}.
+Despite this limitation, the WMW estimand was used to define the Desirability of Outcome Ranking \cite{evansUsingOutcomesAnalyze2016}, for which an ALS-specific version was designed: Patient-Ranked Order of Function \cite{van_eijk_composite_2022}.
+Different variations of the WMW estimand are also known under the name of win statistics \cite{dong_win_2023}, and encompass the win ratio \cite{pocock_win_2012}, the net benefit \cite{verbeeckUnbiasednessEfficiencyNonparametric2021}, and the Combined Assessment of Function and Survival \cite{berry_combined_2013}.
+Given its clear statistical definition and causal interpretation, the PC estimand provides the most appropriate choice when constructing an estimand based on the ordering of a composite outcome and thus is favored over the WMW estimand in this article.